dchambers/composerjs/README.md

 model.addHandler([], [ps(handler.outputs).prefixedWith('bar-')], hander);
 ```

-A related feature of `ps()` is its `relativeTo()` method, that allows a list of relative property definitions specified with `p()` to be made relative to some node, as though they had been specified with `node.p()`.
+A related feature of `ps()` is its `relativeTo()` method, that allows a list of property definitions to be made relative to some node, as though they had been specified with `node.p()`.
 This is useful for handlers within node-lists where the input-properties for that handler are available in the parent node, or some other node, for example:

 ```js
 model.nodes.addHandler([], [ps(handler.outputs).relativeTo(model)], hander);